Guide To Nakusp Hot Springs: 3 Hot Springs and More

 iii)Skiing And Snowmobile

 If it’s winter, that’s even better.
-You can do cross-country skiing or snowshoe on the local trails.
+You can do cross-country skiing or snowshoeing on the local trails.

-The best thing about this place is, no matter what time of year you come, you’ll feel at home and at peace, because it’s mama earth after all!
+The best thing about this place is, that no matter what time of year you come, you’ll feel at home and at peace because it’s Mama Earth after all!

 2. Halfway Hot Springs, Nakusp